jinsc37/DIFRINT/README.md

 ## License
 The provided implementation is strictly for academic purposes only.
-Should you be interested in using our technology for any commercial use, please feel free to contact us.
+Should you be interested in using our technology for any commercial use, please contact us.